belmead/hugo-blog/content/posts/2025-2-2-nvim-newb-1.md

 showFullContent = false
 readingTime = false
 hideComments = false
-summary = "Getting the blog set up locally on Arch Linux."
+summary = "In which I spend ages following a YouTube guide on nvim."
 +++
+What began as a post on installing GitHub locally turned into a multipart post on following typecraft's guide to nvim, so while I eventually get around to installing the CLI tools, this is elmost entirely about typecraft's guide.
+I kept the part about GitHub in so I can re-use it later.

+Starting with me wanting to get GitHub's CLI installed:

-Prior to looking at the [Packages page](https://archlinux.org/packages/) on the official Arch Linux site, let's make sure the system is UTD:
+Prior to looking at the [Packages page](https://archlinux.org/packages/) on the official Arch Linux site, I made sure the system's UTD:

 `sudo pacman -Syu'